German Police Swoop on Last Generation Climate Activists | 📰 LatestLY

 Police said the internet homepage for Last Generation in Germany had also been shut down on the instructions of the prosecutor's office.

-The searches, which were accompanied by orders to seize two bank accounts and other assets, were said to be aimed to secure evidence on Last Generation's membership structure and financing.
+The searches, which were accompanied by orders to seize two bank accounts and other assets, were said to be aimed at securing evidence on Last Generation's membership structure and financing.

 The latest inquiry follows an investigation launched last year by prosecutors in Neuruppin, outside Berlin, into actions targeting an oil refinery in eastern Germany.